vc4u2c/nxdev-react-monorepo-tailwind/README.md

 # √ Should this component be exported in the project? (y/N) · true
 # √ Where should the component be generated? · libs/orders/src/lib/order-list/order-list.tsx

+# Run Unit tests in parallel
+npx nx run-many -t test
+# Run E2E tests in parallel
+npx nx run-many -t e2e
+npx playwright show-report .\dist\.playwright\apps\store-e2e\playwright-report npx playwright show-report .\dist\.playwright\apps\inventory-e2e\playwright-report npx nx serve store npx nx serve inventory

+# Building the Apps for Deployment
+npx nx run-many -t build

+# Install Netlify CLI
+npm install -g netlify-cli

+# Building the Apps for Deployment
+nx affected -t deploy

+# Imposing Constraints with Module Boundary Rules
+# type:feature should be able to import from type:feature and type:ui
+# type:ui should only be able to import from type:ui
+# scope:orders should be able to import from scope:orders, scope:shared and scope:products
+# scope:products should be able to import from scope:products and scope:shared
 ```

 ## Integrate with editors